 Whatever floats your goat.

 Pixiebrook Farm is a small farm dedicated to breeding conformationally correct, happy, healthy Nigerian Dwarf goats.
 We love our goats beyond measure!
 Our buyers use our goats for 4-H, milking, show, pasture pets, and sometimes even pack goats!
 They are typically looking for goats who are friendly and easy to handle, often with some fun colors or blue eyes.
 Luckily, many Nigerians have all these qualities in one package.

 We are located in Ellensburg, Washington.
 Though we don’t give farm tours due to biosecurity concerns, we do hope you’ll peruse our photos throughout the site to get an idea how our goats are raised.
 Our philosophy of goat raising starts with attention to each individual goat.
 We keep our herd small so that we can be sure all of our goats get the attention they deserve.

 We can’t imagine life without our goat buddies.
 We love relaxing with them, sitting with them, and watching them play.
 But we also love having the sweet, creamy milk Nigerians are known for, and we tend to breed for that high butterfat content that makes it worth keeping Nigerians over other breeds.
 Our other breeding priorities are temperament (which is always our top priority), vigor, and parasite resistance.
 Basically, we want easy keepers that make care enjoyable, not stressful.
 We do not breed for ultra-high twice-a-day production.
-We have found that does who are extreme producers are hard keepers, and our goal is to have goats that are as easy to care for as possible.
-We also like our lives, and milking twice a day is just too much for us!
-Our does all have very respectable production, in balance with their size and feed intake.
-Our goal is a doe that produces well with once-a-day milking.
+We like our lives, and milking twice a day is just too much for us!
+Our does all have very respectable production on once-a-day milking, in balance with their size and feed intake, and we do bring in high production lines to help us meet our goal, which is a doe that produces well without falling apart.
 And since we hand milk, we also emphasize a doe who milks out fast and easily, with large teats and orifices.